 Sorana Cirstea vs. Claire Liu: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

-In a match scheduled for Sunday, Claire Liu (No. 69 in rankings) will take on Sorana Cirstea (No. 25) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.
+On Monday, Sorana Cirstea (No. 26 in the world) meets Claire Liu (No. 83) in the Round of 32 of the WTA Ningbo, China Women Singles 2023.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!